 The extravagant cop Michael Dooley needs some help to fight a drug dealer who has tried to kill him.
-A "friend" gives him a dog named Jerry Lee, who has been trained to smell drugs.
-With his help, Dooley sets out to put his enemy behind the bars, but Jerry Lee has a personality of his own and works only when he wants to.
-On the other hand, the dog is quite good at destroying Dooley's car, house and sex-life...Written by
+A "friend" gives him a drug-sniffing dog named Jerry Lee.
+With his help, Dooley sets out to put his enemy behind bars, but Jerry Lee has a personality of his own and works only when he wants to.
+On the other hand, the dog is quite good at destroying Dooley's car, house, sex-life, etc.Written by

 Flavio Rizzardi <email@example.com>